pyansys/pymaterials-manager/README.rst

    :alt: Black

-Python package to unify material management across the Ansys portfolio
+Python package to unify material management across the Ansys portfolio.

 How to install